masthead

 • Editor in Chief

-David Galef has published over a dozen books, including Brevity: A Flash Fiction Handbook (Columbia University Press), the novels Flesh, Turning Japanese, and How to Cope with Suburban Stress (listed by Kirkus in its Best 30 Books of the Year); the short-story collections Laugh Track and My Date with Neanderthal Woman (winner of Dzanc Books' Short Story Collection Award); two children's books, The Little Red Bicycle by Random House and Tracks by William Morrow Junior; a co-edited anthology of fiction called 20 over 40 (University Press of Mississippi); and the poetry collections Flaws and Kanji Poems (David Roberts Books).
+David Galef has published over a dozen books, including Brevity: A Flash Fiction Handbook (Columbia University Press); The Supporting Cast: A Study of Flat and Minor Characters (Penn State Press); the novels Flesh, Turning Japanese, and How to Cope with Suburban Stress (Kirkus Best 30 Books of the Year); the short-story collections Laugh Track and My Date with Neanderthal Woman (Dzanc Books' Short Story Collection Award); two children's books, The Little Red Bicycle by Random House and Tracks by William Morrow Junior; Japanese Proverbs: Wit and Wisdom (Tuttle); a co-edited anthology of fiction called 20 over 40 (University Press of Mississippi); and the poetry collections Flaws and Kanji Poems (David Roberts Books).
 He's a professor of English and the creative writing program director at Montclair State University.
 His website is davidgalef.com and his twitter handle is @dgalef.

 • Contributing Editor